nlsynth/karuta/README.md

     * Compiled fron Neon Light Script and can be executed or synthesized

 -- COPYING

 See COPYING file.
-Feel free to change to other licenses.
+Feel free to ask me to change to other licenses, if it is inconvenient for you.

+NOTE: The license of course doesn't apply to the outputs of Neon Light Compiler executables.
+It's up to the author of input source code.

 -- format this document